Embedding surfaces in 4-manifolds: Generic immersions and intersection numbers

 To achieve this modification, note that we can bring all the creating cusp singularities forward, so that they occur earlier, and we can delay all the removing cusps.
 To arrange for a creating cusp to be rearranged earlier than a finger or Whitney move, choose an arc in the image of $H$ starting from $H_t(\Sigma)$, for some $t \in (0,t_1)$, and ending at the cusp, which intersects each level in a point and is disjoint from all Whitney arcs and double points.
 The homotopy can then be altered in a neighbourhood of this arc so that the cusp singularity occurs at time $t$.
 Delaying a removing cusp is the same procedure but with the direction of time reversed.
 This completes the proof of~\eqref{thm:gib-ii}.

 The proof of~\eqref{thm:gib-iii} splits naturally into two cases.

 \begin{case} $f^*(w_1(M))=0$. \end{case}

-As noted in \cref{sec:basic}, the sign of an intersection point is not always well-defined.
-Nevertheless, in the case that $f^*(w_1(M))=0$ the sign of a cusp homotopy is well-defined.
+As noted in \cref{sec:basic}, the sign of an intersection point is not always well defined.
+Nevertheless, in the case that $f^*(w_1(M))=0$ the sign of a cusp homotopy is well defined.
 The key point is that a cusp not only specifies a double point $p$ but also an arc between the preimages of $p$.
-In the case that $f^*(w_1(M))=0$, using this path, the sign of the double point $p$ is well-defined, independent of the choice of path transporting the local orientation at the basepoint to the double point.
+In the case that $f^*(w_1(M))=0$, using this path, the sign of the double point $p$ is well defined, independent of the choice of path transporting the local orientation at the basepoint to the double point.
 Thus in this setting we define the \emph{sign} of a cusp to be the sign of the double point it creates or removes.
 We will use the terminology of \emph{creating cusps} for cusps that create a double point and \emph{removing cusps} for those that remove a double point.

 Since $f^*(w_1(M))=0$, $e(\nu \wt f)$ is defined in $\Z$ for any generic immersion $\wt f$ homotopic to $f$.
-Since regularly homotopic generic immersions have equal Euler numbers, the bijection given is well-defined on equivalence classes in the domain of $i$.
+Recall that $w_2(\nu\wt{f})\equiv e(\nu\wt{f})\mod{2}$.
+Since regularly homotopic generic immersions have equal Euler numbers, the map in the theorem statement is well defined on equivalence classes in the domain of $i$.
 Note that a cusp homotopy changes $e(\nu \wt f)$ by $2$ or $-2$, depending on the sign of the cusp and whether it is a creating or a removing cusp.
-So every element of $\Z$ can be realised as the image of the given map $i^{-1}(f) \to \Z$ by some generic immersion in the homotopy class.
+So every element of $2\Z$ or $2\Z+1$, depending on $w_2(\nu\wt{f})$, can be realised as the Euler number of a generic immersion in $i^{-1}(f)$.

-To complete the proof when $f^*(w_1(M))=0$, it remains to show that we can take a generic homotopy between generic immersions with equal Euler numbers, and can modify the homotopy in a way that cancels cusps, until we are left with a regular homotopy.
+To complete the proof when $f^*(w_1(M))=0$, it remains to show injectivity.
+We will show that given a generic homotopy between generic immersions with equal Euler numbers, we can modify the homotopy to cancel cusps, until we are left with a regular homotopy.

 First, note that when we have a removing cusp, and later in the homotopy we have a creating cusp with the same sign, then we can cancel these two cusps along a level-preserving path in the homotopy as indicated in \cref{fig:cuspcanceling}.

 However this is not sufficient.
 We also have to show that we can also cancel cusps in the following two situations. \begin{enumerate}[(a)] \item Two creating cusps of opposite sign, or two removing cusps of opposite sign. \item A creating cusp paired with a later removing cusp, both of the same sign. \end{enumerate}